Redundant? Write The Book You Have Always Wanted To Write With NaNoWriMo

 If you haven’t done so already, don’t forget to enter the competition to win a signed copy of Write-A-Thon by clicking the Rafflecopter link, the competition closes on 26th Of November, good luck and keep writing.

-About quirkybooksDuring my fifteen years in retail, I have worked my way up from a part time Sales Assistant to being in Management for over 7 years.
+About quirkybooksDuring my sixteen years in retail, I have worked my way up from a part time Sales Assistant to being in Management for over 7 years.
 Part of my role as a Manager, was to interview, recruit, train and coach staff.
 I have been made redundant twice and have therefore also experienced the recruitment process from the point of view of a potential employee.
 It is from my experience that I feel I can help others to beat redundancy blues and get back into work.
-I have set up a blog http://www.beatredundancyblues.wordpress.com and a website http://www.beatredundancyblues.com to help people who are redundant to get back into work.
+I have set up a blog http://www.beatredundancyblues.wordpress.com and two websites http://www.beatredundancyblues.com and http://www.beatredundancyblues.co.uk to help people who are redundant to get back into work.
 I am founder of http://www.quirkybooks.net which is an ongoing project designed to publish a variety of my books, including ones to help people who are redundant to get back into work.
 I also want to use it as a platform for new illustrators to show off their talent.
 You can view my quirkybooks writing blog at http://www.quirkybooks.wordpress.com

 Posted on October 18, 2012, in author, beat redundancy blues, beatredundancyblues, blog, Blogger, Write-A-Thon, writer, writing and tagged Author, Beat redundancy blues, beatredundancyblues, Book, Competition, Fulfilled, Giveaway, motivation, NaNoWriMo, National Novel Writing Month, redundant, Rochelle Melander, sandra bellamy, Sense of achievement, Write-A-Thon, Writer, Writing.
 Bookmark the permalink.
 3 Comments.